 Join the campaign

-Send this letter to your elected officials to show you support for Canada’s skilled labour. #OnTheRoad
+Send this letter to your elected officials to show your support for Canada’s skilled trades workforce. #OnTheRoad

 Dear Member of Parliament,

 CC: Prime Minister Justin Trudeau, Deputy Prime Minister and Minister of Finance Chrystia Freeland, and Minister of Labour Seamus O’Regan

 The construction industry is the backbone of the middle class – it’s an industry that builds Canada’s roads, bridges, buildings, and our future Net-Zero economy.
 But Canada’s skilled trades workers need support to continue to build a better Canada.
 In the construction industry, projects arise, are built, and completed in different locations at different times requiring a mobile skilled trades workforce to travel to where projects are happening.
 When expenses aren’t covered by an employer, skilled trades workers have to pay out-of-pocket for travel expenses – costs that can run into the thousands.
 When trying to support a family, the extra expenses make it too expensive to travel for work.

 Currently, the Income Tax Act treats skilled trades workers unfairly.
 Salespeople, professionals, and Canadians in other industries can receive a tax deduction for the cost of their travel, meals, and accommodations.
 The same option is denied to skilled trades workers who work on jobsites in different regions or provinces from their primary residence.
 For example, someone selling rebar or conduit for the construction of a new building can travel and deduct from their income the cost of their travel, meals, accommodations, while the same option is unjustly denied to skilled workers who install the rebar and conduit.
 The Government of Canada has a responsibility to ensure a system of tax fairness is in place for all Canadians.